GOAT42069/LuaMani/readme.md

 # LuaMani
 **LuaMani** is a community-driven database of manifest and Lua files for over 1900 Steam games.
-This repository provides the files used by the LuaMani website to help users easily find and download UI enhancements for their Steam library.
+This repository provides the files used by the LuaMani website to help users easily find and download Lua and Manifest files for Steam games.

 ---